 Calibre wise, I’d suggest you only take one gun.
 For most of South Africa’s plains game species, any of the following calibres using premium grade ammunition are adequate; .270 Winchester, .30-06 Springfield, .308 Winchester, .300 Winchester Magnum (or the .300 H&H) and any one of the 7mm family.

 In closure this post may come across as a promotional or marketing spiel, however, I most certainly haven’t intended it to be interpreted that way.
-Rather, as an ex-African PH I’ve had years of exposure to first time sport hunters visiting Africa, and I never tire of seeing their excitement at experiencing African safari first hand.
+Rather, as an ex-African PH now retired I’ve had years of exposure to first time sport hunters visiting Africa, and I never tire of seeing their excitement at experiencing African safari first hand.
 Thus, if I can encourage people to go and experience a game ranch hunt, I will.
 Enjoy.